On Monday 10th September 2018 local residents Sally and John will give an illustrated talk on the eco-renovation of their house in Combe Down.

 In phase 1 of the refurbishment, the ground floor was stripped back to the foundations then built up again with deep insulation beneath a slate floor with underfloor heating pipework.
 A large capacity thermal store supplied by renewable heat from solar thermal tiles was installed, with an efficient gas boiler as back up whenever needed.
 Water and waste pipes were re-sited within the walls so that the outer skin of the house was no longer penetrated.
 Loft insulation was meticulously linked to the top of the walls and the eaves once the wall cavities had been insulated.
 Finally, a mechanical ventilation and heat-recovery system was fitted in the floor void at first-floor level.

 In order to further reduce energy consumption it was then decided to go ahead with phase 2.
-This involved replacing the windows with triple-glazed units and adding external wall insulation.
+This involved replacing the windows with triple-glazed units and adding external wall insulation to complete the ‘tea-cosy’ effect around the thermal mass of the house.

 Energy efficiency measures